blackowlzz/bItemFilter/README.md

 ## Storage

 Player data is stored in **SQLite** (`plugins/bItemFilter/filters.db`) with WAL mode.
-No YAML filter files to corrupt, no full rewrites on every save — each player's data is saved atomically only when it changes.
+No YAML files to corrupt, no full rewrites on every save — each player's data is saved atomically only when it changes.

 ---